 - A traditional pasty consists of ...

-It's served with salad. - It contains vegetables and meat.
-They're fried in olive oil. - 3 Look at the Useful language box.
-Find similar phrases in the text. - Complete the sentences with the phrases in the box.
+- It's served with salad.
+It contains vegetables and meat.

+- They're fried in olive oil.

+4 Complete the sentences with the phrases in the box.

 bake in filled with consists of made in contain served with